AlmaLinux/almalinux.org/content/blog/testers-needed-for-updated-packages-intel-and-amd-cpus-affected.md

 ### CVE-2023-20569 (AMD)

-[CVE-2023-20569](https://nvd.nist.gov/vuln/detail/CVE-2023-20569) vulnerability affects "Zen 3" and "Zen 4" AMD CPUs as it may allow an attacker to influence the return address prediction.
+The recently announced [CVE-2023-20569](https://nvd.nist.gov/vuln/detail/CVE-2023-20569) vulnerability affects "Zen 3" and "Zen 4" AMD CPUs as it may allow an attacker to influence the return address prediction.
 This may potentially lead to information disclosure.

-The vulnerability can be partially mitigated by updating `linux-firmware` package:
+Once you enable the **Testing** repo, the vulnerability can be partially mitigated by updating `linux-firmware` package:

 ```bash
 dnf update linux-firmware